 What is debt settlement?

-Debt settlement, sometimes called debt relief, can occur when you come to an agreement with your lender to settle the unresolved debt.
+Debt settlement, sometimes called debt relief, can occur when you come to an agreement with your lender to settle your unresolved debt.
 The expectation with debt settlement is that the payment will likely be lower than the original and can be paid in multiple payments or one.
 However, like most things, you should consider the pros and cons of debt settlement before making your final decision.

 How to settle debt